Information, Rules and Conditions for Stallholders

 9 All stallholders collecting for a charity must attach a letter of permission from their chosen Charity to the Application Form.

-11 Please note that although water is available for general use, it is not suitable for human consumption.
+10 Please note that only a limited supply of water will be available for general use, and this will not be suitable for human consumption.

 FIELD STALLHOLDERS – SPECIFIC INFORMATION AND RULES

-F1 A single full plot size is 12 feet wide by 15 feet deep (3.6m x 4.5m).
-If you require more, they are available in half or one plot increments.
+F1 A single full plot size is 4m wide by 5m deep (13.2in x 16.4in).
+If you require more, they are available in one plot increments.
 You must ensure that your stall, and any vehicles, all fit into your allocated plot(s).
 Note that with ‘terraced’ plots there is no side access unless it is within your own allocated space.
 You will be advised of your allocated plot(s) location on the day.
 Note that plots cannot be changed on the day.

 F3 ALL FAIRGROUND-TYPE AMUSEMENT STALLS MUST CLEARLY DISPLAY A SIGN, NO SMALLER THAN A3, WITH THE ‘PRICE FOR A GO’ OF THE AMUSEMENT.

-F5 We strongly advise against setting up your stalls on Friday night as the Committee cannot accept responsibility for them.
-If you choose to do so and they are not in their correct allocated plot location on the field, you will be told to relocate them, irrespective of what effort is involved, on the Saturday morning.
+F5 We strongly advise against setting up your stall on Friday night as the Committee cannot accept responsibility for it.
+If you choose to do so and it is not in its correct allocated plot location on the field, you will be told to relocate it, irrespective of what effort is involved, on the Saturday morning.